wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 # Why Wealth Management as the next step in open source Fintech?
 The digital revolution is arriving later to wealth management than to other industries such as media and retail because the wealthiest investors are older.
 But 2015 looks like the year this industry is pulled into the next century, as the $41 trillion bubble of wealth works its way down to Generations X and Y.

-With the advent of robo advisors, the wealth management fintech segment is exploding right now.
+With the advent of robo advisors, the wealth management Fintech segment is exploding right now.

 Wealthfront is [KPMGs 2014 innovator of the year](http://fintechinnovators.com/company/wealthfront).
 Schwab just released their own ["intelligent" portfolio](https://intelligent.schwab.com/).
 (I'll debate the intelligence of their portfolio a little lower.)
 And it seems there's a new robo advisor on the block every day.